 Treatment depends on the cause of the blockage.

 Prompt treatment is often successful.
-However, the condition is dangerous and may be fatal, even if treated.
+But the condition is dangerous and may be fatal, even when treated.

 Prevention depends on the cause of the upper airway obstruction.